sigven/pcgr/docs/input.rst

 Here, *Chromosome*, *Start*, and *End* denote the chromosomal segment, and **Segment\_Mean** denotes the log(2) ratio for a particular segment, which is a common output of somatic copy number alteration callers.
+Note that coordinates must be **one-based** (i.e. chromosomes start at 1, not 0).
 Below shows the initial part of a copy number segment file that is formatted correctly according to PCGR's requirements:

 ::